-- e.
+Special Secondary Limited Credential in Industrial Arts Education e.
 Professional non-teaching experience in a shortage field, which the District reasonably deems to be the equivalent in value to acceptable teaching experience (e.g., new mathematics teacher previously employed as mathematician).
 To receive such credit, the applicant must have a degree in the shortage field and be contracted as a probationary employee in the designated shortage field.
-For purposes of this section, this may include District Interns contracted in subject fields limited to math, science, English, and special education. - f.
+For purposes of this section, this may include District Interns contracted in subject fields limited to math, science, English, and special education.

+Designated Subjects Teaching Credentials with Specialization in Vocational Trade and Technical Teaching f.
 Professional librarian experience in an approved public or private library.
 Credit for librarian experience in approved private libraries may not exceed five years.

-- g.
+Designated Subjects Teaching Credential in Industrial Arts and Occupational Subjects g.
 Public adult education teaching experience.
 Credit is to be computed on the basis of four hours of classroom teaching as the equivalent of one day.
-No such credit shall be given for adult education experience on any date for which day school experience is given. - h.
-Experience as a School Nurse in an approved public school or experience as a Public Health Nurse in an approved public or private agency. - i.
-Experience as a professional Psychologist in an approved public or private agency. - j.
-Experience as a Social Worker in an approved public or private agency. - k.
-To receive credit under sections a, b, d, e, f, g, h, i, and j, experience must have occurred after possession of an earned bachelor's degree. - I. To receive credit, previous experience must have occurred during the twenty-three years immediately preceding the election for which rating-in is provided. - m.
-A year of experience shall be defined as paid service for at least 130 days during a school year for school experience or 170 days during a calendar year for other experience, with the following exceptions: - (1) Qualifying school experience will be combined from any two school years within a period of three consecutive school years for initial placement on the Preparation Salary (T and L) Tables pursuant to the requirements set forth in Section 16.0 a (2) of this Article. - (2) A year of vocational experience used for either the learning period or step placement, as set forth in paragraph "d" of this section, shall be cumulative over one or more calendar years and shall consist of 250 days. - (3) (Effective April 26, 2005) Qualifying experience involving prior service shall be limited to assignments of one semester or more.
+No such credit shall be given for adult education experience on any date for which day school experience is given.

+h.
+Experience as a School Nurse in an approved public school or experience as a Public Health Nurse in an approved public or private agency.

+i.
+Experience as a professional Psychologist in an approved public or private agency.

+j.
+Experience as a Social Worker in an approved public or private agency.

+k.
+To receive credit under sections a, b, d, e, f, g, h, i, and j, experience must have occurred after possession of an earned bachelor's degree.

+I. To receive credit, previous experience must have occurred during the twenty-three years immediately preceding the election for which rating-in is provided.

+m.
+A year of experience shall be defined as paid service for at least 130 days during a school year for school experience or 170 days during a calendar year for other experience, with the following exceptions:

+- Qualifying school experience will be combined from any two school years within a period of three consecutive school years for initial placement on the Preparation Salary (T and L) Tables pursuant to the requirements set forth in Section 16.0 a (2) of this Article. - (2) A year of vocational experience used for either the learning period or step placement, as set forth in paragraph "d" of this section, shall be cumulative over one or more calendar years and shall consist of 250 days. - (3) (Effective April 26, 2005) Qualifying experience involving prior service shall be limited to assignments of one semester or more.